Skip to content

 !rawstack myData

-The !rawstack command shows that the myData variable is stored at 0x80, so when comparing this with the memory dump retrieved form the !memdump command, it looks like myData is stored like this:
+The !rawstack command shows that the myData variable is stored at 0x80, so when comparing this with the memory dump retrieved from the !memdump command, it looks like myData is stored like this:

 [0x80:0xa0]: 0x00000000000000000000000000000000000000000000000000000000000000a0